-However you feel about Green Book winning best picture last night, don't miss out on learning more about the travel guide it's named after–and peeking inside its pages.
+However you feel about Green Book winning the Academy Award for Best Picture last night, don't miss out on learning more about the travel guide it's named after—and peeking inside its pages.

-A directory for blacks traveling through segregated mid-century America, the book was the brainchild of Victor Green, an African-American postal worker from Harlem (yes, it was named after him).
+A directory for Black people traveling through segregated mid-century America, the book was the brainchild of Victor Green, an African-American postal worker from Harlem (yes, it was named after him).

 Green was soon printing 15,000 copies a year and running a travel agency out of an office at 200 West 135th Street; the guide ran until 1966.
 But if it all feels like ancient history today, a look through the Harlem listings of any edition—you'll find them under New York State—will quickly connect you to the past.